altocodenl/tagaway/readme.md

    - `changePassword`: if present, shows the change password form in the account view.
    - `chunks`: if present, it is an array of objects, each representing a chunk of pivs to be shown.
 Each chunk has the form `{pivs: [...], start: INT, end: INT, visible: true|false|undefined}`. `pivs` is an array of pivs; `start` and `end` indicate the y-coordinate of the start and the end of the chunk. `visible` indicates whether the chunk should be displayed or not, given the current y-position of the window.
    - `date`: `UNDEFINED|{y: STRING, m: STRING: d: STRING}`.
 If present, it denotes an object with date fields for dating pivs.
+   - `expandCountries`: if set to `true`, it will show more than three country geotags.
+   - `expandYears`: if set to `true`, it will show more than three year tags.
    - `feedback`: if not `undefined`, contains a text string with feedback to be sent.
    - `filter`: filters tags shown in sidebar.
    - `import`: